 If luck prevails, the two people crack the hard shells of each other, and both feel safe slowly opening up, and they will each become more and more stable as they enjoy moments of intimacy.

 In this type of relationship though, someone (perhaps each partner in successive turns) is probably going to have to take the lead in sharing intimate details and moments, and there’s going to be a lot of patience required.
+You might even want to set some goals together of how to improve things, which you can read about in this article.

 3. If someone keeps pulling away from me, but we used to be close, does that mean that they are an avoider or love avoidant?